Institutional Student Learning Outcomes (ISLOs)

 Analysis is the process of breaking complex topics or issues into parts to gain a better understanding of them.
 Synthesis involves the ability to see connections between diverse kinds of knowledge, both within and between fields, the ability to see the larger whole and purpose.
 Students demonstrate their skill through problem solving and the application of the critical processes relevant to their chosen field of study.

-To be information literate, students will develop the skills to locate the best information available to satisfy their research needs, to critically evaluate information they gather, and to use the information collected in responsible ways.
+To be information literate, students will develop the skills to know when there is a need for information, identify and locate the best information available to satisfy their research needs, critically evaluate information they gather, and use and share the information collected in responsible ways.

 Global and Cultural Awareness